-Cassia, peppermint leaves, licorice root, sweet blackberry leaves, Indian sarsaparilla, ginger root, stevia leaves and natural spice oils.
+Cassia, peppermint leaves, licorice root, sweet blackberry leaves, Indian sarsaparilla, ginger root, and stevia leaves.

 December, the final month of the year and a time for warm wishes and a hot cup of tea.